GeideaSolutions/iOS-SDK/README.md

   Initialize Object:

  At your application start up (for example in the AppDelegate) or when a client hits Pay button on your app the SDK authentication must be done.
       1. Check if the credentials are available on SDK secure storage
       2. Authenticate with SDK using setCredentials
-   3. Get the merchant Config  and check the flags for available feautures provided in SDK based of your configuration
+      3. Get merchant configuration from Geidea server
+      4. Set your default Language with SDK using setLanguage the SDK will be translated in English or Arabic.
+The function can be used any time your app switch the language
+      5. Store the configuration for future use

    The function GeideaPaymentApi.setCredentials() should have the following parameters:
    •    merchantKey: merchantID assigned to you by Geidea